-Wilmington Violent Crime Attorney
+Wilmington Violent Crime Lawyer

 Violent crimes are among the most serious criminal offenses that a person can be accused of in North Carolina.
-Prosecutors are not known for “going easy” on defendants and depending on the nature of the alleged crime, a suspect may be facing decades in jail.
+Prosecutors are not known for “going easy” on defendants, and depending on the nature of the alleged crime, a suspect may be facing decades in jail.
 If you or a loved one has been accused of a violent crime, do not waste any time in contacting James Rutherford, Attorney at Law.
 Our lead Wilmington violent crime attorney has more than 10 years of legal experience and is a Certified Specialist in Criminal Law.

 Types of Violent Crimes in North Carolina

 Due to the nature of violent and aggressive crimes, the prosecution may be quick to charge a defendant with multiple related offenses.
 For example, you may have heard the phrase “assault and battery”, but did you know that in North Carolina, assault is its own distinct crime?
-In fact, many people are surprised to learn that physical contact may not need to occur in order for a person to be charged with assault, a threatening action may be enough.
-Our firm’s lead attorney can help protect you from trumped up charges and overeager prosecutors.
+In fact, many people are surprised to learn that physical contact may not need to occur in order for a person to be charged with assault; a threatening action may be enough.
+Our firm’s lead attorney can help protect you from trumped-up charges and overeager prosecutors.
 We possess the skills and tools necessary to defend clients against even the most severe charges.

 Our firm can defend against charges including: